-Across the site the seabed sediments are expected to be gravelly sands through to muddy sand and mud.
+Across the site the seabed sediments are expected to be sandy gravels with pebbles predominantly, with some areas of sands.
 In these softer sediments, it is possible for munitions to be covered by shifting sediments on the seabed and subsequently become buried.
 This is dependent on the mass, dimensions/shape of the item and the sediments upon which it came to rest as well as the currents affecting the area, however maximum burial depth due to scour is approximately equal to the diameter of the munition.
 Burial is not possible in areas where bedrock is exposed.
-Additionally, in areas where the seabed substrate is till, it is unlikely that burial due to scour will occur.